arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ### Machine Learning Tools Enterprise

-Build and train professional-grade predictive models with just few lines of code through this dedicated add-on, powered by [Edge Impulse®](https://www.edgeimpulse.com/).
-Deploy premade models out of the box to quickly develop your machine learning projects, starting from object detection, machine vision to audio segmentation.
+Build and train professional-grade predictive models with just a few lines of code through this dedicated add-on, powered by [Edge Impulse®](https://www.edgeimpulse.com/).
+Deploy premade models out of the box to quickly develop your machine learning projects, starting from object detection, and machine vision to audio segmentation.

 ***If you are interested in learning more about this add-on, have a look at [this documentation](https://cloud.arduino.cc/machine-learning-tools).
 Otherwise, we have plenty of tutorials already using Machine Learning Tools.
 Check if your device is compatible with it in the boards documentation available [here](https://docs.arduino.cc/).***